Rui Costa: 2002 World Cup and Euro 2004

 Portugal was eliminated at the group stage in the 2002 FIFA World Cup in Japan and South Korea.
 Costa was dropped for Pinto after a shock 3–2 opening loss to the United States, but came on as a substitute in the next game and finished Capucho's cross to conclude a 4–0 win over Poland.

 Before UEFA Euro 2004 on home soil, Costa and Luís Figo criticised the decision of manager Luiz Felipe Scolari to select his Brazilian compatriot Deco – a player in Costa's same position.
 After being substituted at half time in another shock opening loss, this time to Greece, Costa was dropped for Deco in the next match against Russia.
 He came off the bench in that game and finished a Cristiano Ronaldo cross to secure a 2–0 victory.
 In the quarter-finals against England, again as a substitute, he scored a long-range goal in extra time as the game finished 2–2 and went to penalties; he missed in the shootout but his team prevailed.

 Costa retired from international football after the unexpected defeat to the Greeks again in the Euro 2004 final.
-He scored 26 goals in 94 games, making him the ninth-highest capped player and the seventh-highest goalscorer.
+He scored 26 goals in 94 appearances, making him the eleventh-most capped player and the eighth-highest goalscorer.

 Style of play

 Costa is considered by pundits to have been one of the greatest midfielders of his generation, as well as one of Portugal's best players ever, and was regarded as one of the best playmakers in the world in his prime.
 A classic number 10, he usually played in a creative role as an attacking midfielder behind the strikers, but was also capable of playing in midfield as a deep-lying playmaker, as a second striker, or as a winger.
-A quick, technically gifted and elegant player, throughout his career, he was renowned for his excellent dribbling skills, close control, intelligent movement, vision, and precise passing, which made him an effective assist provider, and enabled him to create space for his teammates, or orchestrate his teams' attacking moves.
+A quick, technically gifted and elegant player, throughout his career, he was renowned for his excellent dribbling skills, vision, and precise passing, which made him an effective assist provider, and enabled him to create space for his teammates, or orchestrate his teams' attacking moves.
 Although he was mainly known to be a creative team player, he also possessed an eye for goal from midfield, and was an accurate striker of the ball with either foot, in particular from outside the area.
 He was also an accurate free kick and penalty taker.
-Despite his talent and ability, however, he was also known for being inconsistent.
+Despite his technical abilities, he faced occasional criticism from pundits for inconsistent performances throughout his career.